-Amount of Formulation Crop Age REI Weed/Timing POSTEMED CENCE Material per Acre Restrictions New In plants d (hrs) Comments Depart allow howhiside to contest desirable foliographs POSTEMERGENCE DIRECTED Non-selective control (continued) Paraquat, MOA 22 Firestorm, Parazone, or Paraquat Concentrate 3SL 1.7 to 2.7 pt Newly planted (shielded) to established vineyards 12 Do not allow herbicide to contact desirable foliage or immature, uncallused bark.
+Amount of Formulation Crop Age REI Weed/Timing Material per Acre Restrictions (hrs) Comments POSTEMERGENCE DIRECTED Non-selective control (continued) Paraquat, MOA 22 Firestorm, Parazone, or Paraquat Concentrate 3SL 1.7 to 2.7 pt Newly planted (shielded) to established vineyards 12 Do not allow herbicide to contact desirable foliage or immature, uncalloused bark.
 Young vines must be shielded.
-Apply in a minimum spray volume of 20 gal./A with nonionic surfactant at 0.25 % v/v (1qt per 100 gal. of spray solution).
+Apply in a minimum spray volume of 20 gal./A with non- ionic surfactant at 0.25 % v/v (1qt per 100 gal. of spray solution).
 Gramoxone SL 2.5 to 4 pt POSTEMERGENCE DIRECTED Certain broadleaf weeds Carfentrazone MOA 14 Aim 1 to 2 fl. oz Vines established 1 year or longer.
 12 Do not allow herbicide to contact desirable fruit or foliage.
 The addition of a non-ionic surfactant at 0.25 % v/v (1 qt per 100 gal of solution) or crop oil concentrate at 1% v/v (1gal per 100 gal. of solution) is necessary for optimum herbicide performance.
 Ammonium sulfate may be used in addition to a non-ionic surfactant, refer to label for details.
 Aim may be tank mixed with glyphosate or Rely or various preemergence herbicides.
 For chemical removal of suckers use the maximum rate and refer to label for details.
 Aim has a 3 day PHI.
 POSTEMERGENCE Annual and perennial grasses Clethodim, MOA 1 Select, Volunteer, Intensity, and others 2EC 6 to 8 oz Newly planted or non- bearing vineyards 12 Sequential applications are for perennial grasses (bermudagrass or johnsongrass).
 The addition of a non-ionic surfactant at 0.25 % v/v (1 qt/100 gal. of spray solution) is required.
 Do not apply within 1 year of harvest.
 (Continued on next page) SelectMax, Intensity One 12 to 16 oz